AdobeDocs/experience-manager-65.it-IT/help/assets/config-dms7.md

 L&#39;installazione del feature pack 18912 è *facoltativo*.

-Il Feature Pack 18912 consente di acquisire in blocco le risorse tramite FTP o di migrare le risorse dalla modalità Dynamic Media - Ibrido o Dynamic Media Classic alla modalità Dynamic Media - Scene7 su Experience Manager. È disponibile da [Adobe Professional Services](https://business.adobe.com/customers/consulting-services/main.html).
+Il Feature Pack 18912 consente di acquisire in blocco le risorse tramite FTP o di migrare le risorse dalla modalità Dynamic Medie - Ibrido o Dynamic Media Classic alla modalità Dynamic Medie - Scene7 su Experience Manager. È disponibile da [Adobe Professional Services](https://business.adobe.com/customers/consulting-services/main.html).

 Consulta [Installare il 18912 del feature pack per la migrazione in blocco delle risorse](/help/assets/bulk-ingest-migrate.md) per ulteriori informazioni.

-## Creare una configurazione Dynamic Media in Cloud Services {#configuring-dynamic-media-cloud-services}
+## Creare una configurazione Dynamic Medie in Cloud Services {#configuring-dynamic-media-cloud-services}

 <!-- **Before you configure Dynamic Media** - After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.